triceam/Instant-Halloween/README.md

 Instant-Halloween
 =================

 Instant Halloween is a free and open source Halloween-themed sound effects application built using PhoneGap.
 This app was developed using PhoneGap version 3.0.0.
 Please follow the PhoneGap 3.0 command line steps to reproduce this project.
+This project uses native plugins supported by both Android and iOS - It CANNOT be used with PhoneGap build at the time of release.

 ## Setup Instructions: